joseph-a-levine/authoring/_older/december_2022.md

 *Szól a Világ*, Napfonat.
 Listen on Spotify.
 Catchy Hungarian a capella, pretty poppy.

 *Templo Komodo*, Briela Ojeda.
 Listen on Spotify.
 Man, I've got no idea what this is.
 But it's great.
-The the title track and Doña Justicia are return tracks.
+The title track and Doña Justicia are return tracks.